codio/site/source/docs/courses/course-create.html.md

 If you select an Organization from the 'Who should own this course' dropdown, then

 1. Any Owner group members of that Organization are able to administer the course.
 2. All Organization members will be able to see it in the listing, even if the course is marked as private.
-Students can find these courses in the 'Shared' tab within the main listing.
+Students can find these courses in the **Shared** tab within the main listing.

 To create a course that is private to your Organization, select the Private option and select the Organization as the owner.